Readers Question: Should Greece Leave the Euro?

 - To stay in the Euro, Greece is being asked to implement further austerity policies, but these are proving counter-productive to the long term future of the economy; the scale of the spending cuts is also precipitating civil unrest.
 A few months after initial austerity policies, the Greek debt burden is just as high as it was, and interest rates continue to rise.

 - There is a lack of political cohesion in bailing out Greece.
-The Eurozone members are reluctant to fully commit to dealing with scale of Greek losses.
+The Eurozone members are reluctant to fully commit to dealing with the scale of Greek losses.
 There is a sense that EU leaders are only reluctantly agreeing to help Greece and that is after insisting on more strict austerity measures.

 - Iceland has shown stronger recovery from its financial crisis despite bank defaults and large depreciation.